TIP: Token Importance in On-Policy Distillation: Related Work

 \paragraph{Token-level importance in distillation and RL.} In RL, \citet{wang2025beyond8020} showed that high-entropy ``forking tokens'' drive most gradient signal, \citet{cui2025entropy} further revealed that the covariance between token log-probability and advantage drives entropy collapse during policy optimization, SPINE~\citep{wu2025spine} extends this idea to test-time RL by updating only decision-critical branch points with entropy-band regularization, and \citet{xu2026ace} identified overconfident errors as a critical failure mode.
 In distillation, AdaSwitch~\citep{peng2025adaswitch} switches between teacher and student guidance based on divergence, Entropy-Aware OPD~\citep{eopd2026} adapts the loss based on teacher entropy, SelecTKD~\citep{huang2025selectkd} lets the teacher verify student-proposed tokens via a propose-and-verify procedure and masks or down-weights rejected positions, LeaF~\citep{guo2025leaf} uses gradient-guided comparison with a teacher to identify and prune confounding tokens during distillation, and AdaKD~\citep{xie2026adakd} combines a divergence-based token selector (LATF, top-$r$\% by Hellinger distance) with token-level temperature scaling (IDTS).
 Beyond fine-tuning, EntroDrop~\citep{wang2025entrodrop} shows that dropping low-entropy tokens during pretraining improves generalization under multi-epoch training, providing independent evidence that high-entropy positions carry most learning signal.
 EDIS~\citep{zhu2026edis} further demonstrates that the \emph{temporal dynamics} of token entropy---not just its magnitude---can diagnose correct vs.\ incorrect reasoning trajectories.

-Several concurrent works also explore token-level weighting for distillation or compression~\citep{wang2020minilm,tavor2026rethinking,kim2026tsdkd}.
+Several concurrent works also explore token-level weighting, pruning, or compression across distillation and fine-tuning~\citep{wang2020minilm,tavor2026rethinking,kim2026tsdkd,wang2025winningpruning}.
 Most closely related is AdaKD~\citep{xie2026adakd}, whose LATF module performs hard top-$r$\% selection by teacher--student Hellinger distance---a divergence-only view we ablate in Appendix~\ref{app:div_only}.
 Our Q3 specification is not a relabeling of ``large-divergence tokens'': it is defined by the \emph{conjunction} of low student entropy and high disagreement, and the two axes induce different selections (Table~\ref{tab:entropy_sweep} vs.\ Table~\ref{tab:div_only}).
-The AdaKD ablation itself supports this: LATF alone yields only $+0.04$ average ROUGE-L on Qwen2-1.5B (their Table~3a), with AdaKD's full gain coming from an orthogonal temperature-scaling module (IDTS).
-Our budget-matched comparison (Appendix~\ref{app:div_only}) reaches the same conclusion---divergence-only selection underperforms the baseline at equal budget, whereas the low-entropy + high-divergence selector remains competitive.
-Beyond this, our work studies all three signal sources---student entropy, teacher entropy, and teacher--student divergence---within a unified two-axis taxonomy, proves that any entropy-only rule is structurally blind to low-entropy, high-divergence tokens (Proposition~\ref{prop:proxy_bias}), and proposes a parameter-free Soft-OR score that explicitly recovers this region, validated on mathematical reasoning and long-horizon agentic planning.
+The AdaKD ablation itself supports this: LATF alone yields only $+0.04$ average ROUGE-L on Qwen2-1.5B (their Table~3a), with AdaKD's full gain coming from an orthogonal temperature-scaling module (IDTS); our budget-matched comparison (Appendix~\ref{app:div_only}) reaches the same conclusion.
+Beyond this, our work proves that any entropy-only rule is structurally blind to low-entropy, high-divergence tokens (Proposition~\ref{prop:proxy_bias}), and proposes a parameter-free Soft-OR score that explicitly recovers this region, validated on mathematical reasoning and long-horizon agentic planning.